Store and Visualize IoT Device Metrics Using Telegraf and MetricFire

 Run An MQTT Broker

-You may already be using your broker but for our testing purposes, we'll use Mosquitto, which is an open-source MQTT broker developed by the Eclipse Foundation.
+You may already be using your broker, but for our testing purposes, we'll use Mosquitto, an open-source MQTT broker developed by the Eclipse Foundation.
 It's lightweight, easy to set up, and widely used due to its simplicity and reliability.
-Once installed and running, you will be able to publish some test metrics to Mosquitto.
+Once installed and running, you can publish some test metrics to Mosquitto.

 Install Mosquitto (macOS)